 Master of Science in Economics

 The Master of Science in Economics program requires a combination of specific required course work and electives.
-For more information on graduate program requirements, please visit our MA requirements page.
+For more information on graduate program requirements, please visit our MS requirements page.

 Please see the University's required application materials for the graduate program in Economics.

 Applications are accepted for fall semester admission only.
 Please see the Columbian College's list of requirements and deadlines for applying.
 Additionally, you may refer to the University's Graduate Admissions page for information regarding application deadlines and fees (note that while there is a school-wide deadline, the department will review late MS applications space-available basis).
 The deadline for applications is April 1.

 All applicants should have solid training in calculus and in intermediate microeconomic and macroeconomic theory.
 Please note that the Economics Department requires two and prefers three recommendation letters from Master's candidates.